 Procedure

 In the event of an unresponsive individual on the grounds of or in any of the buildings of the District, the main office in that building is to be notified.
 The Emergency Response Plan is to be implemented at that time.
-The personnel in the main office shall announce a predetermined code word on the building all-call system and the location of the medical emergency.
+The personnel in the main office shall announce there is a medical emergency on the school radio and the location of the medical emergency.
 At least two (2) trained staff members shall go to the announced location of the patient, assess the patient and if necessary begin CPR.
 At least one (1) other trained staff member shall go to the location of the AED and bring the AED to the patient.

+In the event of an unresponsive individual on the grounds of or in any of the buildings of the District the following should occur:

+Immediately upon arrival, check the scene for safety.
+If safe, verify sudden cardiac arrest: Verify unconsciousness.

+Notify the administrator or designee.

+The personnel in the main office shall notify other emergency-trained personal location of the medical emergency.
+At least two (2) trained staff members shall go to the announced location of the patient, assess the patient and if necessary begin CPR.
+At least one (1) other trained staff member shall go to the location of the AED and bring the AED to the patient.

+Implement Emergency Response:

+Open airway.

+Verify no breathing.

+Deliver two (2) rescue breaths.

+Verify no carotid pulse.

+After Verification of Sudden Cardiac Arrest

+Perform CPR until the AED unit becomes available.

+Move the patient if lying on or near metal or water.

+Turn on the AED when available.

+Bare and prepare chest (cut or tear away clothing, if excessive chest hair, shave or clip; dry the chest if wet - never use alcohol pads).

+Apply defibrillation pads as per diagram on machine.
+For a child under 8 years old or under 55 lbs., pediatric defibrillation pads SHOULD be used.
+If pediatric pads are not available, and the child is over one (1) year old, use regular adult pads.

-SCHOOL FACILITIES Q05.4 AP.1
+SCHOOL FACILITIES T05.4 AP.1

 (Continued)